-Supervisors must be active Diplomates in a specialty recognised by the European or American Board of Veterinary Specialisation.
 Supervisors in specialities other than ECC are termed "External Supervisors".
-In addition, Supervisors must be active Diplomates in a Specialty designated by the ECVECC for training ECVECC Residents and may only supervise rotations in their Specialty.
+In addition, Supervisors must be certifiedactive Diplomates in a Specialty designated by the ECVECC for training ECVECC Residents and may only supervise rotations in their Specialty.
 Supervisors of rotations in Human ECC medicine must be Medical Doctors.
 Supervisors must be legally authorized and permitted to practice in the facility where supervision will take place.

-Supervisors can supervise a maximum of two Residents at one time (ie within the same week); however there is no limit to the number of residents a supervisor may supervise over a prolonged time frame.
+Supervisors can supervise a maximum of two Residents at one time (i.e. within the same week); however there is no limit to the number of residents a supervisor may supervise over a prolonged time frame.

-The Supervisor need not personally examine every patient seen by the Resident but must provide frequent consultation and in depth case review of those cases which can contribute to the progress of the Resident's academic and clinical education.
+The Supervisor needs to ensure that residents receive sufficient guidance and instruction to develop their skills, competences and knowledge to the specialist level.
+Supervisors are expected to support their residents in their preparation for the ECVECC certifying Examination.
+The supervisor does not have to examine personally every patient seen by the Resident, but must provide frequent consultation and in depth case review of those cases which can contribute to the progress of the Resident's academic and clinical education.
 There is no limit to the number of Supervisors that can be involved in a Resident's training.
 When a Resident trains with a Supervisor that is board-certified in two or more Specialties, they may log weeks in only one of those Specialties and the Supervisor must be practising in that Specialty during the logged week.